Archives Scrapbooks

 Photograph:

-The image shows a newspaper clipping from the Herald Tribune dated February 8, 1955, with the headline "'Art for Hospitals' Gets 24 Works of Painter, 80."
-The article by Paul V. Beckley discusses James N. Rosenberg, an eighty-year-old retired lawyer and painter who donated twenty-four of his "happy pictures"—landscapes painted in the Adirondacks—to the United Hospital Fund's "Art for Hospitals" program.
-The paintings were accepted by Henry C. Brunie, president of the fund, and will be displayed in various hospitals including Beekman-Downtown Hospital, Mount Sinai Hospital, Metropolitan Hospital, and Roosevelt Hospital.
+The image shows a newspaper clipping from the New York Herald Tribune, dated February 8, 1955.
+The headline reads, "'Art for Hospitals' Gets 24 Works of Painter, 80."
+The article is written by Paul V. Beckley and features James N. Rosenberg, an 80-year-old retired lawyer and painter.

 Amazon, amazon.nova-lite-v1:0